Rhys Sutherland: Development

-Beckley spent 20 years as a theatre actor before he joined the cast of Home and Away he told Joanne McCarthy of the Newcastle Herald.
-"I went to my agent and said, 'I want to do some TV, I want some stability', and I basically fell into Home and Away, and I'm very glad I did."
-On production, Beckley said "You do try to be a one-take wonder because we don't have a lot of resources.
+Beckley described Summer Bay as a "deadly little place" and said "You've really got to watch your step.
+And, of course, no one does.
+We've often joked that you'd only survive living in Summer Bay for about three hours if it actually existed."
+Talking about production, Beckley said "You do try to be a one-take wonder because we don't have a lot of resources.
 You've got to grab the stuff and make it work, but that's what being a professional is about.
 I think people would be surprised, but we don't have a lot of out-takes where people fall about laughing.
 I can think of only one time in four years when that's happened.
 The rest of the time if you make a mistake you say, 'Oops, sorry', and you do it again and get it right."
-He described Summer Bay as a "deadly little place" and said "You've really got to watch your step.
-And, of course, no one does.
-We've often joked that you'd only survive living in Summer Bay for about three hours if it actually existed."